eclipse-sw360/sw360.website/content/en/docs/AdministrationGuide/user-management-roles.md

 > **Component/Release Merges Sanity Check**: If a Release or Component that is
 > linked to/used by a closed project is merged, the backend will force-update
 > the corresponding reference in the closed project as well.
+>
+> For the complete formal specification and executable test scenarios, see [BR-PROJ-001: Closed Project Update Restrictions](../BusinessRules/Projects/BR-PROJ-001-closed-project-restrictions.md).

 ### Licenses